neftworld/metaplex-storefront-v1/README.md

+NB: Storefront v1 is DEPRECATED by Metaplex.
+If you pick up this repo you are doing so at your own risk.
+To our knowledge it works but is offered with no warranty or promise of support whatsoever.

+This repo is mostly aimed at existing Storefront users who are looking for something to keep them going until Auction House - based Storefront v2 rolls out.

+If you are digging in here, then expect to get your hands dirty :D

 Customizing and Deploying Metaplex-Auction-V1: (This store is configured for use with 9 decimal tokens, but can be configured for other decimals in step 3.a.)

 1.)
 Clone the github repo